 - If you have difficulty locating information about a publication, contact the Libraries' Reference Staff for assistance

-- Most service delays can be avoided by reviewing your interlibrary loan requests to make sure that you have:
+- You can avoid most service delays by reviewing your interlibrary loan requests to make sure that you have:

-- accurately transcribed information about authors, titles, volumes, issues and date
+- Accurately transcribed information about authors, titles, volumes, issues and dates

-- indicated if willing to pay minimum document costs of at least $10 - $15 above library subsidy per request if "free" copies cannot be located
+- Indicated if you are willing to pay minimum document costs of at least $10 - $15 above library subsidy per request if "free" copies cannot be located

-- Allow for delivery times of 2 - 3 weeks or more if publications, especially, books, are not available locally
+- Allow for delivery times of two to three weeks or more if publications, especially books, are not available locally

-- Library staff will retrieve and scan in-house copies of journal articles or conference papers for Rensselaer-affiliated users.
-Submit requests in ILLiad, the Libraries' Interlibrary Loan Service
+Library staff will retrieve and scan in-house copies of journal articles or conference papers for Rensselaer-affiliated users who submit their requests through ILLiad, the Libraries' Interlibrary Loan Service.